SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache/install-app-monitors-dashboards.md

 id: install-app-monitors-dashboards
 title: Install the Apache App, Monitors, and View the Dashboards
 sidebar_label: Install the App, Monitors, and View the Dashboards
+description: The Sumo Logic Application for Apache consists of predefined searches and Dashboards, providing visibility into your environment for real-time or historical analysis.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';